huggingface/accelerate/docs/source/quicktour.md

     The actual batch size for your training will be the number of devices used multiplied by the batch size you set in your script.
 For instance, training on 4 GPUs with a batch size of 16 set when creating the training dataloader will train at an actual batch size of 64 (4 * 16).
-    If you want the batch size remain the same regardless of how many GPUs the script is run on, you can use the option `split_batches=True` when creating and initializing [`Accelerator`] by passing in a [`utils.DataLoaderConfiguration`].
+    If you want the batch size to remain the same regardless of how many GPUs the script is run on, you can use the option `split_batches=True` when creating and initializing [`Accelerator`] by passing in a [`utils.DataLoaderConfiguration`].
     Your training dataloader may change length when going through this method: if you run on X GPUs, it will have its length divided by X (since your actual batch size will be multiplied by X), unless you set